saikrishnatbijil/questdb.io/docs/operations/health-monitoring.md

 ## Prometheus metrics endpoint

 Prometheus is an open-source systems monitoring and alerting toolkit.
-Prometheus collects and stores metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.
+Prometheus collects and stores metrics as time-series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.